The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 The Six Blind Spots That Cost the Most

-While every business has unique blind spots, research and pattern recognition across hundreds of SMBs reveal six categories that consistently drain significant capital.
+While every business has unique blind spots, research and pattern recognition across hundreds of small businesses reveal six categories that consistently drain significant capital.

 Blind Spot #1: Cash Flow Timing Misalignment